d-divita/change-rustdesk-id/README.md

 ## Security Considerations

 - The script generates a random 16-character password for RustDesk.
-- Bitwarden is used for secure storage of RustDesk credentials.
-- The Bitwarden CLI session is cleared after use.
-- No sensitive information is stored within the script itself.
+- No sensitive information is stored or sent anywhere.

 ## Contributing